IntellicentAI-Lab/Re-GAN/readme.md

 3. Run your model!
 One example can be:
 ```
+# For SNGAN
 python main.py --epoch 1000 --data_ratio 0.1 \
 --regan --warmup_epoch 200 --g 100 --sparse 0.3

+# For ProGAN
+python main.py --data_ratio 0.1 \
+--regan --warmup_epoch 200 --g 100 --sparse 0.3
+# Please define epoch and batch size in the main.py
 ```

 ---